Clever/ARCHIVED-redirector/README.md

 redirector
 ==========

+_ARCHIVED: This repo is no longer maintained by Clever.
+If you're interested in taking ownership, please let us know via a GH issue._

 `redirector` is a simple app that redirects all requests to a target domain, preserving the original request's protocol, subdomain, path, and querystring.